 Use a “Q” size drill brazed to a tee handle and an air hose to occasionally scrape clean the bottom of the drilled sensor hole.
 Remove the sensor, insert the drill, turn it a few times under hand pressure, blow out the hole, and reinstall the sensor.

-Controlling the temperature of the extrusion processing equipment is of paramount. for safe and efficient operation.
-The processing temperature affects the power requirements of the extruder drive, the pressure generated, the amount of shear imparted to the polymer by the screw, and the stability of the plastic flow.
+Controlling the temperature of the extrusion processing equipment is paramount for safe and efficient operation.
+The processing temperature affects the power requirements of the Extruder drive, the pressure generated, the amount of shear imparted to the polymer by the screw, and the stability of the plastic flow.
 Properly controlling the temperature reduces the amount of degradation encountered and therefore, the equipment requires less cleaning.

 A thermocouple measures temperatures.
 It is comprised of two wires of dissimilar metals joined at a single junction.
 The thermocouple uses the principle of “thermoelectric potential” to generate a small voltage when the two metals are brought into intimate contact.
 The voltage, measured in millivolts, is dependent upon the temperature at the junction.
 The temperature control device converts the millivolt signal into a temperature.